 \section{Introduction}

 Computer vision is an interdisciplinary research field that helps computers gain understanding from visual data sources.
 The rapid development of deep learning techniques has enabled computer vision applications to become a part of daily life, such as autonomous driving~\cite{ltnghia-IV2020}, medical treatment~\cite{Sainz-MICCAI2020}, entertainment~\cite{vmduc-WACV2018}, shopping~\cite{Nguyen-PACIS2012}, surveillance~\cite{tmtriet-AICity2020, Nguyen-FG2021}, and wildlife preserve~\cite{ltnghia-CVIU2019}.
-These applications require the detection and segmentation of various types of objects appearing in images and videos~\cite{Liu-IJCV2019, Minaee-TPAMI2021}.
+These applications require detecting and segmenting various types of objects appearing in images and videos~\cite{Liu-IJCV2019, Minaee-TPAMI2021}.

 Animal-related research has recently drawn the attention of the computer vision community.
-As a result, the number of studies involving animal research using computer vision and deep learning techniques has been increasing, such as measurement of animal behaviors~\cite{Mathis-CPN2020} and analysis of animal trajectories~\cite{Maekawa-NC2020}.
+As a result, the number of studies involving animal research using computer vision and deep learning techniques has been increasing, such as measuring animal behaviors~\cite{Mathis-CPN2020} and analyzing animal trajectories~\cite{Maekawa-NC2020}.
 In addition, various animal-related datasets have been constructed for specific research purposes~\cite{parkhi-CVPR2012, Wah-CUB2011, Wu-CVPR2019}.
 However, there is a lack of research on aquatic animals, especially on automatically localizing and recognizing aquatic animals.
 We attribute this partially to the lack of appropriate datasets for training, testing, and benchmarking.
-It has thus become essential to construct datasets of aquatic animals in order to develop methods for aquatic animal instance detection and segmentation.
+Thus, constructing datasets of aquatic animals has become essential to develop methods for detecting and segmenting aquatic animal instances.